Implementing Culture & Capacity Review

 Remember what Green Means.

 Green means “most of the time,” not perfection.
-When a Direct Support makes an isolated mistake in one of these categories, that doesn’t mean he/she has just scored yellow or red.
+When a team member makes an isolated mistake in one of these categories, that doesn’t mean he/she has just scored yellow or red.
 Nevertheless, you should point out where he/she has veered slightly off course.
 If, however, he/she dips down into “some of the time” or “usually not” territory, then you need to let him know within 24 hours and assign the appropriate score (yellow or red).
 The longer you wait to give challenging feedback, the harder it becomes for everyone involved, including you.